Baseball Hall of Fame: Pudge Rodriguez’s impact on an entire generation of Puerto Ricans

 “Now,” he said, “they all want to be like Carlos Correa.”

-Kyle Schwarber since returning from the minor leagues: .238 batting average, .319 on-base percentage, 3 homers, 3 RBI, an .843 OPS, 12 strikeouts and 5 walks in 47 plate appearances.
+Kyle Schwarber since returning from the minor leagues: .238 batting average, .319 on-base percentage, three homers, three RBI, an .843 OPS, 12 strikeouts and five walks in 47 plate appearances.
 So, maybe, progress?

 Zach Britton’s season has been a bit erratic, both in the trainer’s room and on the mound.
 Still, of course, he’s an attractive pitcher in a market desperate for relief pitching and particularly for a guy with high-end closing experience.
 He also won’t be a free agent until after next season.
 The prevailing opinion is Britton will either stay in Baltimore or move to the back end for the Houston Astros.